Pairing phase diagram for electron-doped cuprates in the square-lattice $t-U-V$ Hubbard model: Results and discussion

 Here, the density number operator is defined as ${n}_i = \sum_{\sigma} c^\dagger_{i \sigma} c_{i \sigma}$ and ${\bf S}_i$ the spin operator at site $i$.
 The correlation function of charge density wave and spin density wave in real space are defined as $C_{\rm CDW} = \langle {n}_i {n}_j \rangle$ and $C_{\rm SDW} = \langle {\bf S}_i \cdot{\bf S}_j \rangle$.

 To elucidate the effect of $V$ on charge and spin density correlation, we present simulations by fixing $U$ = $1,\ 2,\ 3,\ 4$ and varying $V$, as shown in Figs.\ \ref{fig3}(a) and (b).
+Additionally, we present the momentum-space distribution maps of CDW and SDW in Figs.\ \ref{fig3}(c) and (d) for $U = 4$ and $V= 1.0, 0.0, -1.0$.
+As observed, the maximum values of both CDW and SDW occur at ($\pi$, $\pi$), indicating that ${\bf k}_{\rm max}$ = ($\pi$, $\pi$).
 Overall, the behavior of charge correlation shows an increasing trend when $V$ shifts from attraction to repulsion, and the increase is more pronounced on the repulsion $V$ side.
 In contrast, the spin correlation remains basically unchanged on attractive $V$ side, but significantly decreases as $V$ increases on the repulsive $V$ side.
 Specifically, the charge correlation slowly increases with the decrease of $V$ on the attractive $V$ side, but remains lower than the strength of spin correlation.
 However, on the repulsive $V$ side, the charge correlation continues to gradually increase as $V$ increases and eventually surpasses the spin correlation when $V$ is strong enough.
 This indicates that the system tends to exhibit an SDW order without NN interaction or under attractive $V$, and tends to form a CDW order for large repulsion $V$.
 In other words, the repulsive $V$ is demonstrated to suppress the SDW order and show a preference for CDW order.
 In addition, we found that $d$-wave pairing and spin correlation exhibit consistent behavior in the intermediate coupling regime ($U$ = 3, 4).
 Both remain relatively stable under attractive $V$ side but show a pronounced decline as $V$ becomes repulsive ($V > 0$).
 This indicates that the effect of $V$ on the spin correlation is similar to that of the $d$-wave pairing, in some extent proves the validness of the antiferromagnetic spin fluctuations as the pairing glue of superconductivity \cite{Dahm2009-wg,Dong2022-xh}.